The Surprising Origin of 10 Madrid Neighborhood Names

 Los Austrias

-Want to get to know Los Austrias better?
+Insider tip: Want to get to know Los Austrias better?
 Step into the heart of Spanish royalty on our Royal Madrid: Skip-the-Line Palace Tour with Gardens.
-Our expert guides will reveal hidden ruins, historic squares, and the grandeur of the palace itself, finishing in the serene Sabatini Gardens.
-Join us for an unforgettable journey through Madrid’s oldest neighborhood!
+Our expert guides will reveal hidden ruins, historic squares, and the grandeur of the palace itself.
+Finishing in the serene Sabatini Gardens, why not join us for an unforgettable journey through Madrid’s oldest neighborhood!

 A group of people walking outside of the Royal Palace in Madrid.